pbrucla/cyber-instancer/README.md

 ### kubectl config files

-- Each of the following files can be applied using `kubectl` by running `kubectl apply -f PATH/TO/FILE` or like `kubectl apply -f -` to read from stdin.
+- Each of the following files can be applied using `sudo kubectl` by running `kubectl apply -f PATH/TO/FILE` on the machine with k3s installed, or like `kubectl apply -f -` to read from stdin.
-- Create a `Secret` with a Cloudflare API token that has permission to edit zone DNS for the domain you want to put challenges on:
+- Create a `Secret` with a [Cloudflare API token](https://developers.cloudflare.com/fundamentals/api/get-started/create-token/) that has permission to edit zone DNS for the domain you want to put challenges on:

 ```yaml
 apiVersion: v1